 The fourth EEP Workshop was held in Hong Kong, China, on 18 March 2019, alongside the EGEEC53 meeting.
-The workshop was titled "Energy Efficiency in the Transport Sector: developing policy for fuel economy regulation "and was delivered mainly by the Retyna consultancy with additional presentations by invited experts and economy representatives.
+The workshop was titled "Energy Efficiency in the Transport Sector: Developing Policy for Fuel Economy Regulation" and was delivered mainly by the Retyna consultancy with additional presentations by invited experts and economy representatives.
 There were 41 participants from nine economies.
 A summary report was published on the APEC and APERC websites.

-APERC held the fifth EEP Workshop on 18 November 2020 in conjunction with the 55th EGEEC meeting online.
-The workshop is titled "economic recovery through energy efficiency", and it covers some ways in which strengthening energy efficiency policy and making investments in energy efficiency can stimulate economic growth.
+The fifth EEP Workshop was held on 18 November 2020 in conjunction with the 55th EGEEC meeting online.
+The workshop was titled "Economic Recovery through Energy Efficiency," and it covers some ways in which strengthening energy efficiency policy and making investments in energy efficiency can stimulate economic growth.
 More than 60 participants were present.
 A summary report of the workshop was published in January 2021.